Loop

 The Loop block is a container block in Sim that allows you to create iterative workflows by executing a group of blocks repeatedly.
 Loops enable iterative processing in your workflows.

-The Loop block supports two types of iteration:
+The Loop block supports four types of iteration:

 Loop blocks are container nodes that can hold other blocks inside them.
 The blocks inside a loop will execute multiple times based on your configuration.